 The Repository pattern in Go: a painless way to simplify your service logic

 I’ve seen a lot of complicated code in my life.
-Pretty often, the reason of that complexity was application logic coupled with database logic.
-Keeping logic of your application along with your database logic makes your application much more complex, hard to test, and maintain.
+Pretty often, the reason for that complexity was application logic coupled with database logic.
+Keeping the logic of your application together with your database logic makes your application much more complex, harder to test, and harder to maintain.

 There is already a proven and simple pattern that solves these issues.
-The pattern that allows you to separate your application logic from database logic.
-It allows you to make your code simpler and easier to add new functionalities.
-As a bonus, you can defer important decision of choosing database solution and schema.
-Another good side effect of this approach is out of the box immunity for database vendor lock-in.
-The pattern that I have in mind is repository.
+This pattern allows you to separate your application logic from database logic.
+It allows you to make your code simpler and easier to extend with new functionalities.
+As a bonus, you can defer the important decision of choosing a database solution and schema.
+Another good side effect of this approach is out-of-the-box immunity to database vendor lock-in.
+The pattern that I have in mind is the repository.

-When I’m going back in my memories to the applications I worked with, I remember that it was tough to understand how they worked.
-I was always afraid to make any change there – you never know what unexpected, bad side effects it could have.
-It’s hard to understand the application logic when it’s mixed with database implementation.
+When I think back to the applications I worked with, I remember that it was tough to understand how they worked.
+I was always afraid to make any changes: you never knew what unexpected, bad side effects it could have.
+It’s hard to understand the application logic when it’s mixed with the database implementation.
 It’s also a source of duplication.

-Some rescue here may be building end-to-end tests.
-But it hides the problem instead of really solving it.
+One rescue here may be building end-to-end tests.
+But that hides the problem instead of solving it.
 Having a lot of E2E tests is slow, flaky, and hard to maintain.
-Sometimes they even prevent us from creating new functionality, rather than help.
+Sometimes they even prevent us from creating new functionality rather than help.

 In this article, I will teach you how to apply this pattern in Go in a pragmatic, elegant, and straightforward way.
 I will also deeply cover a topic that is often skipped - clean transactions handling.